QuTech-Delft/pennylane-quantuminspire2/README.md

 ### Emulator backends

-* `QX single-node simulator` - Quantum Inspire emulator run on a commodity cloud-based server, with 4GB RAM.
+* `QX emulator` - Quantum Inspire emulator run on a commodity cloud-based server, with 4GB RAM.
 It has a fast turn-around time for simulations up to 26 qubits.
 For basic users, the commodity cloud-based server will be sufficient.

 ## Installation